TIVerse/pyveda/docs/api_reference.md

 ### `VedaError`

-Base exception for all PyVeda errors.
+Base exception for all VedaRT errors.

 ### `SchedulerError`